PaXLiCh/FormattEditText/README.md

 # Formatted EditText

 Useful components for formatting phone numbers, prices, counters.
-Simple implementations of a EditText widgets, which can help to visualise inputted text.
+Simple implementations of a EditText widgets, which can help to visualize inputted text.
 Classes are inherited from AppCompatEditText.

 **MaskedEditText** based on code of [Reinaldo Arrosi](https://github.com/reinaldoarrosi/MaskedEditText)